 A review of 8 clinical trials in children concluded that the use of umckaloabo reduces respiratory tract infections and is also safe to use.

 Tips for using umckaloabo: You can find umckaloabo in tincture form or in supplements.

 Peppermint is used in many cold and flu preparations, but the mistake people make is to use it too late after symptoms have set in.

 Using peppermint essential oil may reduce some types of viral activity.
-For example, it reduces growth of herpes simplex virus in cell study.
+For example, it reduces the growth of the herpes simplex virus in cell studies.

-This refreshing plant, when used as essential oil, may also reduce the growth of some times of influenza like influenza A.
+This refreshing plant, when used as an essential oil, may also reduce the growth of some times of influenza-like influenza A.

 Tips for using peppermint: You can make peppermint teas or include fresh mint in salads or soups.
-By using a concentrated food grade peppermint oil, you can also use peppermint essential oil as a mouth gargle.
+By using concentrated food-grade peppermint oil, you can also use peppermint essential oil as a mouth gargle.
 Peppermint is also great for reducing symptoms of irritable bowel syndrome.

 These anti-stress herbs for immunity include:

 Holy basil, also known as tulsi and the Queen of Herbs, is a nutritious plant that has many health benefits, including its stress-relieving effects.
 Like many herbs, holy basil also has a beneficial effect on the immune response in the body.